 The project has received praise from the Department of Conservation, Forest and Bird, Restoring the Moutere, NZ Landcare Trust and Ngāti Rārua, and was gifted 9,300 trees as part of New Zealand’s gift to celebrate King Charles III coronation through Project Crimson.
+The planting organisers even made it to national news!
+Watch the news footage on the TVOne News Good Sorts, screened on 11 November 2024 https://vimeo.com/1032909590?share=copy#t=0

-And it’s all made possible by the amazing mahi of the community volunteers and the project funders, including NZ Lottery Environment and Heritage Fund, the Rātā Foundation, Nelson Building Society, NZ Motorhome and Caravan Association, Trees That Count, Network Tasman, Tasman District Council and other individual sponsors.
+All this is made possible by the amazing mahi of the community volunteers and the project funders, including the Rātā Foundation, NZ Lottery Environment and Heritage Fund, Nelson Building Society, NZ Motorhome and Caravan Association, Trees That Count, Network Tasman, Pub Charity, Tasman District Council and other individual sponsors.

 You can get involved by donating – or become one of our amazing community volunteers!
 Help is needed for winter plantings and with regular weeding and trapping.
 Join our volunteer database by emailing [email protected]